Yuying-Jin/bird-classification/README.md

 # Bird Classification

 ## Overview
 This project focuses on bird classification using two machine learning models: YOLOv8 and ResNet50.
-The web application uses the YOLOv8 model topyt classify birds.
+The web application uses the YOLOv8 model to classify birds.
 It is built with the Flask framework in Python, providing a user-friendly interface to upload and classify bird images.

 ## Prerequisites
 - Python `3.8` or higher installed

 ## Setup

-1. Navigate to the app directory:
+1. Clone the repository or Download the codebase:

     ```bash
+    git clone https://github.com/Yuying-Jin/bird-classification.git # clone the repo
+    ```

+2. Navigate to the app directory:

+    ```bash
     cd bird-classification/webApp
     ```

-2. Create a virtual environment (optional but recommended):
+3. Create a virtual environment (optional but recommended):

     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```

-3. Install dependencies:
+4. Install dependencies:

     ```bash
     pip install -r requirements.txt